riceissa/issarice.com/wiki/malaria-notes.md

 > note.
 It is also interesting to note that IRS has not been used in any of the
 > countries with an epidemic of malaria as judged by the number of cases or
 > deaths per annum.

+p 159–161:

+> To evaluate the impact of all the programs designed to reduce the incidence
+> and mortality of malaria, UNICEF has constructed three maps of Africa with an
+> estimated number of lives saved (see Figure 4.3).
+This is very good public
+> relation and is certainly evidence of the overall success of malaria
+> reduction in Africa.
+However, it does not give much detail about which
+> program was responsible for how many lives saved and in which countries.
+> Because all of these programs (bed nets, spraying and ACT) are relatively
+> new, we are still at the evaluation stage.
+The effectiveness will have to be
+> judged as they are evaluated over time.
+So far, as indicated in the analysis
+> of mortality in the epidemic countries, there has been limited evidence of a
+> decline in mortality.

 # Malaria FAQs